cyschneck/centerline-width/README.md

 ![PyPi](https://img.shields.io/pypi/v/centerline-width)
 ![license](https://img.shields.io/github/license/cyschneck/centerline-width)

-Find the centerline and width of rivers based on the latitude and longitude of the right and left bank
+Find the centerline and width of rivers based on the latitude and longitude from the right and left bank

 | River Outlined in ArcGIS | Generated Centerline for the River Bank |
 | ------------- | ------------- |